Encina Hall, C140

-Francis Fukuyama is the Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), the Director of the Ford Dorsey Master's in International Policy, and the Mosbacher Director of FSI's Center on Democracy, Development, and the Rule of Law (CDDRL).
-He is also a professor by courtesy in the Department of Political Science.
-He was previously at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University, where he was the Bernard L. Schwartz Professor of International Political Economy and director of SAIS' International Development program.
+Francis Fukuyama is the Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), Mosbacher Director of FSI's Center on Democracy, Development, and the Rule of Law (CDDRL), and Director of the Ford Dorsey Master's in International Policy.
+He is also a professor (by courtesy) of Political Science.

-Dr. Fukuyama has written widely on issues relating to questions concerning democratization and international political economy.
-His book, The End of History and the Last Man, was published by Free Press in 1992 and has appeared in over twenty foreign editions.
-His most recent book is Political Order and Political Decay: From the Industrial Revolution to the Globalization of Democracy.
+Dr. Fukuyama has written widely on issues in development and international politics.
+His 1992 book, The End of History and the Last Man, has appeared in over twenty foreign editions.
+His most recent book, Identity: The Demand for Dignity and the Politics of Resentment, was published in Sept.
+2018.

 Francis Fukuyama received his B.A. from Cornell University in classics, and his Ph.D. from Harvard in Political Science.
-He was a member of the Political Science Department of the RAND Corporation, and a twice a member of the Policy Planning Staff of the US Department of State.
-From 1996-2000 he was Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University.
-He served as a member of the President's Council on Bioethics from 2001-2004.
+He was a member of the Political Science Department of the RAND Corporation, and of the Policy Planning Staff of the US Department of State.
+From 1996-2000 he was Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University, and from 2001-2010 he was Bernard L. Schwartz Professor of International Political Economy at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.
+He served as a member of the President’s Council on Bioethics from 2001-2004.

-Dr. Fukuyama is chairman of the editorial board of The American Interest, which he helped to found in 2005.
-He holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), and Kansai University (Japan).
-He is a member of the Board of Governors of the Pardee Rand Graduate School, and of the Volcker Alliance.
+Dr. Fukuyama holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), Kansai University (Japan), and Aarhus University (Denmark), and the Pardee Rand Graduate School.
+He is a non-resident fellow at the Carnegie Endowment for International Peace and at the Center for Global Development.
+He is a member of the Board of Governors of the Pardee Rand Graduate School and the Volcker Alliance.
 He is a member of the American Political Science Association and the Council on Foreign Relations.
 He is married to Laura Holmgren and has three children.